functions of unicef

 What is UNICEF?

-You may wonder what UNICEF and its functions are.
-The United Nations Children’s Fund, which emerged in 1946, provides aid to children affected by WWII.
+UNICEF’s full form is the United Nations Children’s Fund, which emerged in 1946 and provides aid to children affected by WWII.
 Evolving in 1953 to address environmental issues, it became a permanent UN fixture.
-UNICEF champions children’s rights worldwide, trying for equal opportunities regardless of gender, ethnicity, ability, or social and economic status.
-The function of UNICEF, or mission, is to ensure that every child grows in health, education, and safety.
+UNICEF champions children’s rights worldwide, seeking equal opportunities regardless of gender, ethnicity, ability, or social and economic status.
+The function of UNICEF, or its mission, is to ensure that every child grows in health, education, and safety.
 It collaborates with governments, civil society, and the private sector to support children’s rights, raise funds, and empower families worldwide.

 History of UNICEF

-A cornerstone of UNICEF’s work is the 1989 Convention on the Rights of the Child.
-This landmark document seeks to establish these rights not just as legal principles, but as fundamental ethical concepts that guide international norms surrounding children’s lives.
+The 1989 Convention on the Rights of the Child is a cornerstone of UNICEF’s work.
+This landmark document seeks to establish these rights as legal principles and fundamental ethical concepts that guide international norms surrounding children’s lives.

-Through its unwavering commitment to children’s rights, UNICEF has become a global symbol of hope and a powerful force for positive change.
+Through its unwavering commitment to children’s rights, functions of UNICEF has become a global symbol of hope and a powerful force for positive change.

 What are the main functions of UNICEF?